 Some kids study for hours but still have trouble retaining information.
 When it comes time for the test, it may seem like they haven’t done their homework.

-How you can help: Make sure your child is studying in a medium that’s a good fit.
+How you can help: Make sure kids study in a medium that’s a good fit.
 For example, some kids have a hard time processing and understanding verbal or written information.
 They may be better at remembering visual information, like maps or graphs.

 The challenge: Learning independently

 It’s important for kids to know how to ask for help when they need it.
 But they also need to learn how to become independent learners.
-Eventually, your child will have to do homework without your help.
+Eventually, kids will have to do homework without your help.

-Helping your child work through homework challenges can be tricky.
-But in the end, you can help your child be a more independent and confident student.
+Helping kids work through homework challenges can be tricky.
+But in the end, it helps them be more independent and confident students.